OBOFoundry/OBOFoundry.github.io/principles/fp-012-naming-conventions.md

 ---
 layout: principle
 id: fp-012-naming-conventions
-title: Naming Conventions
+title: Naming Conventions (principle 12)
 ---

 NOTE
 -------

-The original wording of this principle (given below) and content of this page is scheduled to be reviewed.
+The content of this page is scheduled to be reviewed.
 Improved wording will be posted as it becomes available.

 Details
 -------